User Review( vote)

 - With deflectors/spray outlets adjusted and the desired fan gear (or fan speed) selected, start the air without spraying and bring the sprayer up to the target travel speed.
 A partner wearing eye and ear protection will stand in the next alley and observe the ribbons as the sprayer passes (preferably recording a video for the operator).

 Repeat this process this for EACH significantly different crop sprayed with the sprayer.
 As with air direction settings, multiple set-ups might be needed to reflect each block, or you might choose to group of similarly-sized blocks and calibrate air to the worst case scenario.
 Record the set-up for each sprayer/block combination and keep a copy in the tractor cab(s).

-Dr. Bernard Panneton (Horticultural R&D Centre, Agriculture and Agri-Food Canada) performed a series of experiments exploring the relationship between potato canopies and wind, and his observations extend to all broad leaf crops.
+Dr. Bernard Panneton (formally with the Horticultural R&D Centre, Agriculture and Agri-Food Canada) performed a series of experiments exploring the relationship between potato canopies and wind and his observations extend to all broad leaf crops.
 Bernard showed that as wind speed increased, the percent of leaf surface area exposed to spray also increased, but only to a point.
 If the wind got too fast, the percent of leaf surface exposed to spray dropped significantly: ~20% less!

 Bernard summed this article up succinctly: “More air is not better!”